mahalia-bone/mahalia-utils/README.txt

 To experiment with different volume settings, connect via SSH and run the following command:

-  mha@mahalia:~$ alsamixer
+alsamixer

-The operation of alsamixer is outside the scope of this usermanual.
+The operation of alsamixer is outside the scope of this user manual.
 Any modified settings will return to their defaults noted above.

-The default soundcard state may be saved using the following command: mha@mahalia:~$ alsactl store -f /etc/mahalia/cape4all.alsactl.state
+The default soundcard state may be saved using the following command:

+alsactl store -f /etc/mahalia/cape4all.alsactl.state